Molecular Biology

 Liang Song

 Research Interests 1.
 Abscisic acid-regulated gene expression networks Animals often employ a fight-or-flight strategy when facing challenges.
 By contrast, plants handle challenges on site through many molecular, morphological, and physiological solutions.
 The plant hormone abscisic acid (ABA) is a nexus molecule of stress responses and plant development.
-Without proper ABA responses, plants would make unwise […]
+Without proper ABA responses, plants would make unwise decisions such as germinating prematurely or failing to preserve water and other resources during a drought.
+The ABA responses are orchestrated through the expression of thousands of genes and the regulation of these gene products.
+Our lab studies ABA-regulated gene expression, and the specific regulation in […]

 Curtis Suttle